 Configure P4 Search for the first time

-Part of the installation of P4 Search requires setting up an initial configuration.
-For Windows installations, this is taken care of in the installation wizard.
-For Linux installations, you need to run a configuration script.
+When you install P4 Search you must set up an initial configuration.
+For Windows installations, you follow the prompts in the installation wizard.
+For Linux installations, you run a configuration script.

 Configure P4 Search for Linux